popeye05/Rait-Chess/rait-chess/my_plans.md

 ### The One Part, in which Claude helped me the most, because idk React , because idk js at all
-This is almost 70% AI Coded, because I am not interested in the frontend at all... so its less ineresting for me, and here actually I used AI
+This is almost 70% AI Coded, because I am not interested in the frontend at all... so its less ineresting for me, and here actually I used AI Funny Thing is, I learned There is already a thing called REACT Chessboard, so importing that did the 90% work The only important thing was **adding the CORS policy** Finally,after the All the Setup, The project was done